Crowd of 23 candidates floods special congressional election in Texas | Politics

 Crowd of 23 candidates floods special congressional election in Texas

 The race to succeed the only sitting U.S. congressman to have died from COVID-19 has drawn a free-for-all of 23 candidates in a Republican-leaning district of north Texas, where Democrats have made gains in recent years.
-Representative Ron Wright, a Republican, succumbed to COVID-19 in February.
-The May 1 special election to replace him will be the first test of the Texas electorate, where Democrats hope to advance since President Joe Biden's 2020 election victory.
+Representative Ron Wright, a Republican, died of COVID-19 in February.
+The May 1 special election to replace him will be the first test of the Texas electorate, where Democrats hope to advance, since President Joe Biden's 2020 election victory.

-The Democratic Congressional Campaign Committee, the party's congressional campaign arm, has not thrown its weight behind anyone.
-Last year Democrats made a big play for Texas in the congressional election by targeting ten seats including the 6th district, but they lost all of them.
+The Democratic Congressional Campaign Committee, the party's congressional campaign arm, has yet to throw its weight behind anyone.
+Last year Democrats made a big play for Texas in the congressional election by targeting 10 seats including the 6th district, but they lost all of them.
 The late Wright beat a Democrat by nearly nine points in November.

 Democrats think they have a chance in May if their voters turn out.
 "In a special election you can have disproportionate turnout and it gives Democrats a shot here," said Matt Angle of the Lone Star Project, a Democratic political action committee.